Luis Mariano Santos

-Luis Mariano Santos Reyero (born 1969) is a Spanish politician who is the Secretary General of the Leonese People's Union.
-He was the party's sole representative elected to the Cortes of Castile and León in 2015 and 2019, and one of three elected in 2022.
+Luis Mariano Santos Reyero (born 1969) is a Spanish politician of the Leonese People's Union.
+He was the party's secretary general from 2017 to 2025.
+He was its sole representative elected to the Cortes of Castile and León in 2015 and 2019, and one of three elected in 2022.
+In 2023, he was elected mayor of his hometown of Cistierna.

 Biography

 Born in Cistierna, Province of León, he graduated in Political Sciences from the Complutense University of Madrid and has a Master's degree in Human Resources.
-As of 2015, he had been a councillor in his hometown for 12 years.
-In March 2015, he was chosen as his party's list leader for the Castilian-Leonese regional election in May, having previously been number 2 to Alejandro Valderas.
+He was elected as a councillor in his hometown in 2003.

+In March 2015, Santos was chosen as his party's list leader for the Castilian-Leonese regional election in May, having previously been number 2 to Alejandro Valderas.
 He was his party's only elected representative.
-Four years later, he repeated the feat.
+At the party's 12th Congress, in November 2017, he became secretary general and vowed to return the party to its 1990s heyday.

+In 2019, Santos was again the only UPL member elected to the Cortes.
 In the 2022 election, the party rose to three deputies, matching 1999 as its best result.
+Allying with Ángel Ceña, the leader of the three deputies elected by fellow regionalist party Soria ¡Ya!, the four formed a parliamentary group with Santos as spokesperson; they said that if Ceña was barred by parliamentary protocol from asking questions as a deputy spokesperson, the role would alternate every month.

 While he and his party support León being a separate autonomous community to Castile, Santos has rejected accusations from the People's Party and Citizens that he supports full independence: "we are pro-constitution, Spanish and Leonese".
 The UPL's prospective region comprises the provinces of León, Zamora and Salamanca.

+In the 2023 Spanish local elections, the UPL won the majority of seats in Cistierna's town council, and Santos became mayor.
+He said that it "closed a cycle" he had begun in 1995.

+On 14 June 2025, at the UPL's congress, Santos ceded his position as secretary general to Alicia Gallego.
+He said that the party was unique in never being involved in corruption, and that it would likely win the next Castilian-Leonese regional election within the León constituency.